Autism and Bullying

 Autism a social and communication disorder can be very isolating many children with come upon negative reactions to

-autism, who often don’t understand social rules and, as a result, act in ways which seem unusual or odd.
-Many have unique
+who often don’t understand social rules and, as a result, act in ways which seem unusual or odd.
+Many have unique or

 difficulties with eye contact and physical coordination, or have sensory difficulties, such as an under or over sensitivity to